 Generally, the cost is divided into three fees:

-• Daily Care Fee – for meals, laundry etc
+• Basic Daily Fee - for meals, laundry etc

-All residents must pay a standard Daily Care Fee to cover meals, cleaning, laundry, heating, and cooling.
-This fee is equivalent to 85 percent of the standard full aged pension ($61.96 a day at present).
+All residents must pay a standard Basic Daily Fee to cover meals, cleaning, laundry, heating, and cooling.
+This fee is equivalent to 85 percent of the basic aged pension ($63.57 a day at present).
 Like the aged pension, it is indexed with increases every March and September.

 • Accommodation Fee – for accommodation

 Depending on your income and assets, you may also be required to pay for your accommodation in an aged care home.
-This comes in the form of a refundable lump sum, non-refundable daily payments, or as a mix of both (hybrid).
+There are three options for payment: lump sum, non-refundable daily payments, or as a mix of both (hybrid).
 Remember, we list the accommodation price for all BlueCare beds throughout Queensland.

 There are a few thresholds that apply to government assistance here.

-• If your income is less than $32,819.80 and your assets are below $59,500 you do not have to pay the Accommodation Fee at all.
+• If on a single pension, your income is less than $33,849.40 and your assets are below $61,500 you do not have to pay the Accommodation Fee at all.

 • If your assets or income sit between those two thresholds, you may be entitled to some government subsidies.
 Visit My Aged Care to find out more.